 Do problem 10 in chapter 1, explicit state and concurrency.

 10. [Concepts]

-Consider the code in Figure 1, which is also included in the files available for download with this homework from Webcourses (see the attachments to problem 1).
+Consider the code in Figure 1 on the following page, which is also included in the files available for download with this homework from Webcourses (see the attachments to problem 1).